curran/Code-Hub/ProcessingDB/modules/README.md

 The following parts of the model are persisted in a set of Git repositories in the file system:

- - Script
-   - scriptId:String This is the name of the directory containing the Git repository.

  - Revision
    - scriptId:String
    - revisionNumber:Number